RaulMatarazo/my-portifolio/README.md

 # My Portfolio

 So, this is my portfolio.
-You can see my experiences in it.
+You can see my experiences and projects in it.

-## How can i see the project?
+## How can I see the project?

  - [Click here](https://rauldevportfolio.netlify.app/)

 ## Authors